Two High School Seniors Receive Rural Voices Contest Awards

 “The Rural Voices Youth Contest provides an excellent opportunity for high school seniors to truly reflect on how living in rural Kansas has shaped their lives,” NCRPC Executive Director Emily Benedick said.
 “In a time when recruiting our youth back to rural Kansas becomes increasingly difficult, I think the Rural Voices process leaves participants with a greater sense of appreciation for a rural upbringing.”

 Details on the 2021-2022 Rural Voices Youth Contest will be announced in the Fall.
+View the winning entries.

 This article appeared in the March 2021 NCRPC Newsletter.